-- (ii) Front building setback.
-25 feet.

-- (iii) Rear building setback.
-20 feet.

-- (iv) Side building setback.
+- (i) Height.
+45 feet. - (ii) Front building setback.
+25 feet. - (iii) Rear building setback.
+20 feet. - (iv) Side building setback.
 There shall be a side building setback on each side of a building not less than five feet in width.
 Buildings on corner lots shall have 15-foot side building setbacks adjacent to the street where the rear lot lines of the corner lots coincide with the rear lot lines of the adjacent lots.
-Buildings on corner lots shall have 25-foot side building setbacks adjacent to the street where the rear lot lines of the corner lots coincide with the side lot lines of the adjacent lots.

-- (v) Garage setback.
-Where a driveway is located in front of a garage, the garage shall be setback 20 feet from the right-of-way or the driveway to the garage shall be at least 20 feet long to provide enough space for a vehicle to park without overhanging into the right-of-way, if the garage door is closed.
+Buildings on corner lots shall have 25-foot side building setbacks adjacent to the street where the rear lot lines of the corner lots coincide with the side lot lines of the adjacent lots. - (v) Garage setback.
+Where a driveway is located in front of a garage, the garage shall be setback 20 feet from the right-of-way or the driveway to the garage shall be at least 20 feet long to provide enough space for a vehicle to park without overhanging into the right-ofway, if the garage door is closed.
 (See Illustration 8 in Sec.
-5.1-1)

-- (vi) Width of lot.
-The minimum width of an interior lot shall be 60 feet and the minimum width of a corner lot shall be 70 feet, provided that where a lot has less width than herein required, and such lot was in separate ownership prior to September 25, 1967, this requirement will not prohibit the erection of a one-family dwelling.

-- (vii) Lot area.
-6,600 square feet per family for interior lots, and 7,000 square feet per family for corner lots.
-Where a lot was legally under separate ownership prior to September 25, 1967, but has an area less than the minimum required in this provision, this regulation shall not prohibit the erection of a one-family residence.
-Where a public or community sewer is not available and in use for the disposal of all sanitary sewage, each lot shall provide not less than one half acre and one acre on the Edwards Aquifer Recharge Zone.

-- (viii) Lot depth.
-100 feet.

-- (ix) Parking.
-Two off-street parking spaces shall be provided for each one family detached dwelling.
-See Section 5.1 for other permitted uses' parking.
+5.1-1) - (vi) Width of lot.
+The minimum width of an interior lot shall be 60 feet and the minimum width of a corner lot shall be 70 feet, provided that where a lot has less width than herein required, and such lot was in separate ownership prior to September 25, 1967, this requirement will not prohibit the erection of a one-family dwelling. - (vii) Lot area.
+Duplexes hereafter erected or altered shall have a lot area of not less than 8,000 square feet for an interior lot and 8,500 square feet for a corner lot.
+Where a lot was legally under separate ownership prior to September 25, 1967, but has an area less than the minimum required in this provision, this regulation shall prohibit the erection of a two-family residence.
+Where a public or community sewer is not available and in use for the disposal of all sanitary sewage, each lot shall provide not less than one acre and approved by the City Sanitarian. - (viii) Lot depth.
+100 feet. - (ix) Parking.
+Two off-street parking spaces shall be provided for each two-family dwelling unit.
+See Sec.
+5.1 for other permitted uses' parking. - (4) Multifamily dwellings. - (i) Height.
+45 feet; 60 feet when a pitched roof is used (minimum 4:12 slope). - (ii) Front building setback.

-- (3) Duplexes.

-- (i) Height.
-35 feet.

-- (ii) Front building setback.
 25 feet.

-- (iii) Rear building setback.
-20 feet.

-- (iv) Side building setback.
-There shall be a side building setback on each side of a building not less than five feet in width.
-Buildings on corner lots shall have 15-foot side building setbacks